The negligence at Asian Hospital still haunts us. Many what ifs continue to plague our thoughts and each scenario is creepy to imagine.

 Another hard part last weekend was seeing my son struggled in pain as the IV needle was being attempted on him.
 It was tried several times in failure.
 His nerve was not easy to find on both hands so they decided to have it on his foot.
 But he’d been kicking wildly so the first insertion went off the nerve and they had to do it again.
 There were 5 nurses holding him plus hubby and I. He was crying, howling, and pleading for “Mama” and “Daddy”!

 That broke my heart, I wanted to cry too but I held myself.
 I stepped out of the room for a bit just to keep up with that reality.
 I knew my husband felt the same but we have to be strong for our son.
-I could not even looked at hubby straight in the eyes because I would surely breakdown.
+I could not even look at hubby straight in the eyes because I would surely breakdown.
 We had no choice; the dextrose was needed so that the antibiotics can work its way swiftly and protect our son’s eye and brain for fatal infection.
 How can a bite on his right eyelid lead us to the emergency room and have us admitted for 3 days in the hospital?
-It was still a big miss after some trials, so they decided to wrap him in blanket just like being mummified.
+It was still a big miss after some trials, so they decided to wrap him in a blanket just like being mummified.
 Few heartbreaking minutes had passed and it finally got in.
 We were escorted to our room and advised that the next procedure would be the skin test.
 It was another painful wailing!

 If they can just do those pricking to me!